Keep secure online

 Information about keeping yourself and your children safe online.

-With so much of our daily routine now online; banking, shopping, social networking to name but a few, criminals are increasingly going online to exploit people in various ways.
+So much of our daily routine is now online.
+There's banking, shopping and social networking.
+Criminals are also going online to exploit people.

-Raising awareness of potential online crimes and providing the Scottish public with key prevention advice on how to keep important information secure and reduce the risk of becoming a victim, will go a long way in protecting you within the cyber world.
+We raise awareness of online crimes and give advice on how to keep important information secure.
+We also help reduce the risk of people becoming victims.

 To help keep yourself safe, here are a few golden rules to follow.